Code4Community/Code4Community.github.io/resume-workshop/css.md

 		          &lt;h1 class = “custom”> header! </h1>
   * In CSS file:
   * .custom { color: red; }
-* There are a lot of rules and properties you can set (too many to list here), for a list of basic CSS functionality go to https://www.w3schools.com/css/default.asp
+* There are a lot of rules and properties you can set (too many to list here), for a list of basic CSS functionality go to <a href="https://www.w3schools.com/css/default.asp">https://www.w3schools.com/css/default.asp</a>